saphir-travel/documentation/content/developer/howtos/website_themes/translations.rst

 Translations
 ============

-In addition to creating great modern websites, Odoo gives you the possibility to translate it in different languages.
+With Odoo, you can translate your website into different languages.

 In this chapter, you will learn how to:

 - Translate the content of a module.
-- Import and Export translations.
+- Import and export translations.
 - Integrate translations to a module.

 Frontend
 ========

-You can translate your website pages thanks to the website builder.
-Go to your site and switch to the language you want to translate and then, click on the *Translate* button.
-Everything in green are some translations that are done automatically.
-Everything in yellow are those that you can translate yourself.
+To translate your pages with the Website Builder, go to your website and click on the language selector to switch to it.
+If your website was never translated to the target language, click :guilabel:`Add a language...`, select it in the pop-up window, and click :guilabel:`Add`.

+Click :guilabel:`Translate` to start translating.
+Depending on the language, some text is automatically translated and highlighted in green, while everything that should be translated manually is highlighted in yellow.

 .. image:: translations/translate-button.png
    :alt: Translate button
    :width: 570

 Backend
 =======

-You can also translate your pages directly from the backend.
-It will allow you to translate different languages at the same time.
-Go to the views and find the page you want to translate and then, click on the *Edit Translations* button.
+Translating pages directly from the backend allows you to translate several languages at the same time.
+To do so, go to :menuselection:`Settings --> Technical --> User Interface: Views`, search for the name of the page you want to translate, and click the :guilabel:`Edit Translations` button.

 .. image:: translations/edit-translations.png
    :alt: Edit translations
    :width: 718

 Export
 ======

-Once you have translated everything you wanted, you can export all your translations to integrate them into your module.
-To export all in once, go in your database and go to:
+Once you are done translating, you need to export the translations to integrate them into your module.
+To export everything at once, open your database, activate :ref:`developer mode

-:menuselection:`Settings --> Translations --> Import/Export --> Export translations`
+<developer-mode>`, and go to :menuselection:`Settings --> Translations --> Export Translation`.

-**Export Settings**

-- Language: the language you translated, e.g.: fr_BE, nl_BE
-- File Format: .po
-- Apps to export: website_airproof
+Select the :guilabel:`Language` you translated, *PO File* under :guilabel:`File Format` and *website_airproof* as the :guilabel:`Apps To Export`.

 Download the file and move it to the :file:`i18n` folder.
-You can always make changes directly in the :file:`.po` file afterwards if you want.
+If needed, you can manually edit the :file:`.po` file afterward.

 PO file
 =======

-Translate directly with :file:`.po` file.
+You can translate directly by editing a :file:`.po` file or create a the file yourself.
+Check out the :doc:`translating modules documentation <../translations>` to write your translations.

 .. code-block:: po
    :caption: ``/website_coconuts/i18n/fr_BE.po``

    #. module: website_airproof
    #: model_terms:ir.ui.view,arch_db:website_airproof.s_custom_snippet
    msgid "..."
    msgstr "..."

-You can create the :file:`*.po` file yourself.
-You can use the :doc:`Odoo documentation <../translations>` to write your translations.

 Import
 ======

-To import your translation files into Odoo, go to:

-:menuselection:`Settings --> Translations --> Import/Export --> Import translations`
+To import your translation files into Odoo, go to :menuselection:`Settings --> Translations --> Import Translation` and upload them.